ainagaya/AVDM_pollutants/README.md

 ## What is it?

-AVDM_pollutants is a study on traffic pollution before and after the low emision (ZBE) restrictions focused in Barcelona.
+AVDM_pollutants is a study on traffic pollution before and after the Low Emission Zone (LEZ or ZBE in catalan) restrictions focused in Barcelona.

-In this work we study the data that automatic enviromental stations provide each hour before and after the law of low emsions zone in Barcelona.
+In this work we study the data that automatic enviromental stations provide each hour before and after the application of the LEZ in Barcelona.

 ## Main features

+- data_fetcher:
+    - data_fetcher: to access the dataset with the API and do some data processing
+    - graphics: to generate a possible figure
+    - utils: functions for map and plotly generator
+- Figures plotly: plotly code and figures
+- age_vehicle: code to generate figures related with age of vehicles and air pollutants
+- compare_data_with_WMO
+- example: code example of use of the dataset
+- maps: map generator
+- plotly_heatmap: code to generate plotly heatmaps
+- traffic: code to generate figures related with traffic and air pollutants

 ## Acces to the dataset

-To acces the dataset we use via an API and connect with a token provided by the data portal.
+To acces the dataset we use an API and connect with a token provided by the data portal.

 The files to generate the maps can be downloaded executing the `download_shp.sh` script.

+The files of other database are downloaded in CSV files.

 ## Requierements